 You strain the water through all your bags in sequence and repeat this several times to (hopefully) extract mostly trichomes with THC and the other good tasty stuff with little to no other organic matter.
 Our first run wasn’t great, but for the later runs we cut the cannabis up more and that seemed to help.
-You’ll have a good bit of downtime as your bubble hash machine runs, so be prepared with your favourite travel vaping kit.
+You’ll have a good bit of downtime as your bubble hash machine runs, so be prepared with your favorite travel vaping kit.
 The later washes with maximum agitation gave the most yield, and we repeated this entire process with another batch of cannabis so we got everything we could out of this year’s harvest.
-As you’re done with a batch, give the last bag a good squeeze to get everything.
+When you’re done with a batch, give the last bag a good squeeze to get everything.

 It ended up pretty green after we let it air out.
 I dried everything on the pressing screen, and it was extremely sticky.
 We tried freezing it overnight, but it was still pretty moist and stuck on.
 Next time I’d let it dry for longer.
 For our first attempt, this felt like a pretty good learning experience.
 It still vaped nicely and had good flavor, even though there was still a good amount of plant matter in it.
 I recommend trying to make your own bubble hash, it isn’t a super difficult process, and I can’t wait to try it again now that I better understand how it works.